-Different combinations of power and speed are possible at any given impact location.
+Different combinations of power and racquet speed are possible at any given impact location.
 Different combinations will yield different maximum shot speed locations on the racquet.
 These can vary all the way from throat to tip.
-You can see this yourself by choosing parameters from the drop downs and experimenting with different values:
+You can see this yourself by going to the "Shot Speed Tool" and choosing parameters from the drop downs and experimenting with different values.

 Does this mean that you should aim for different spots on your racquet depending on the shot?
 Probably not--changing your aim of the ball onto the racquet seems a bit difficult and unrealistic, except for serves.
 All other shots seem to take care of themselves.
 If you get jammed on a volley or groundstroke and can't swing as fast, you most likely will hit closer to the throat where there is more racquet power.
 It becomes a self-correcting problem.